hindu-comm/weblogs/manasataramgini/2012/03/2012-03-11_meanderings-in-the-vedanta-nastika-interface.md

 We shall now consider some of these similarities.
 *The charioteer motif:* It is interesting to note the charioteer motif in both the gItA and the bauddha teachings.
-Of course the motif of the charioteer is central the very plot of the gItA, where kR^iShNa, the incarnate vAsudeva provides counsel to indra’s son.
+Of course the motif of the charioteer is central the very plot of the gItA, wherekR^iShNa, the incarnate vAsudeva providescounsel to indra’s son.
 In the the bauddha world the buddha appears to use the conversation between indra and mAtali the charioteer of indra in several sermons to introduce the bauddha dharma and to subtly demote the great indra of the veda-s.
 For example, in the gahaTThAvandana sutta, the tathAgata has indra himself worship someone else.
 He does this by subtly altering an old praise of indra.
 He begins in vulgar pAli:
-mAtali sa\~NgAhako sakkaM devAnamindaM gAthAya ajjhabhAsi |
+mAtali sa\~NgAhako sakkaM devAnamindaM gAthAya ajjhabhAsi \|
 mAtali the charioteer addressed shakra the indra of the gods with with this verse.
-taM namassanti tevijjA sabbe bhUmmA cha khattiyA, chattAro cha mahArAjA tidasA cha yasassino |
+taM namassanti tevijjA sabbe bhUmmA cha khattiyA, chattAro cha mahArAjA tidasA cha yasassino \|
 All these worship you, the knowers of the trayi-vidyA, the kShatriya reigning on earth, the four great kings and the glorious Thirty.